The truth about best before dates

-Best Before dates apply to unopened products only.
+Best before dates apply to unopened products only.
 They do not guarantee product safety; however, they do give you information about the freshness and potential shelf life of the unopened foods.
 Once opened, the food’s shelf life may change.
 After this date, it might not be at its best.
 Freshness, taste or texture may be different, but is most likely safe to eat.

 Foods that are likely to spoil (such as dairy products and ready-to-eat products) should be eaten as quickly as possible.
 Refrigerate or freeze your meat, poultry, and shellfish as soon as you get home from the grocery store and follow the storage instructions on the packaging.